refcell/spades/README.md

 A [Spade](https://github.com/abigger87/spades) is an extensible ERC721 implementation with a commit-reveal scheme and lbp built _into_ the ERC721 contract itself.
 The only contract is located in [src/](./src/) called [Spade](./src/Spade.sol).

+It is an abstract contract and requires an implementation for `tokenURI` as in [MockSpade](./src/test/mocks/MockSpade.sol);

 Both [DappTools](https://dapp.tools/) and [Foundry](https://github.com/gaskonst/foundry) are supported.
 Installation instructions for both are included below.